Experience Astronomy

 CHOOSE FROM 2 EXPERIENCE ASTRONOMY PROGRAMS

-The Advanced Mastery Program will give your student plenty of options to acquire enough hours for high school credit!
-And it’s perfect for students who want to delve deeper into the study of of astronomy.
+This track will give your student plenty of options to acquire enough hours for high school credit!
+And it’s perfect for students who want to delve deeper into the study of stronomy.

-35 fun and engaging video lessons dripped out one per week so your child can follow what’s going on in the sky as it’s actually happening.
+35 fun and engaging video lessons (refilmed and updated in 2024) dripped out one per week so your child can follow what’s going on in the sky as it’s actually happening.

 Carefully planned observation activities throughout the year so your child always knows when and where to look in the sky.
 The sky will come to life!